Hurst Farm Heritage Project

-As part of our development work we aim to collect feedback on the plans from local surrounding residents from the Hurst Farm, Asker Lane and Lumsdale communities.
+As part of our development work we aim to collect feedback on the plans from local surrounding residents from the Hurst Farm, Asker Lane, Lumsdale and Tansley communities.

 We would love to receive feedback from you on our plans outlined above.
 We would love to receive your support to enable us to create a resource for all local communities to enjoy and value together in partnership.

 Heritage Project Timeline:

 September 2019: Round 1 NHLF Development Funding received